Skip to content

 /subscriptions/<Subscription ID>/resourceGroups/<Resource Group Name>/providers/Microsoft.PowerPlatform/enterprisePolicies/<Policy Name>

-Your Power Platform environment should now be integrated with your Azure virtual networks.
+Once this completes, your Power Platform environment should be integrated with your Azure virtual networks.

 Validation and Testing

-The GitHub page provides instructions on using the other scripts to list and view your policy and injections.
-You can also view the policy via Powershell commands.
 You may find it beneficial to grant read access for enterprise policies to the Power Platform administrator role.
-Doing so is optional, but it will let your Power Platform administrators view the enterprise policies applied to their environments, including the one you just created.
+Doing so is optional, but it will allow your Power Platform administrators to view the enterprise policies applied to their environments, including the one you have just created.
+It will also save time by eliminating the need to manually grant read access or admin access to those who assign policies to your environments in the future.

-Even without all that, you can confirm the process was successful by checking your environment’s history.
-In the Power Platform Admin Center, select “Environments” on the left blade:
+Even without all that, you can confirm the process was successful in two ways.
+The first is by using the GUI mentioned above.
+However, as noted, it may take some time before the GUI shows the assignment.
+For a faster approach, you can confirm by checking your environment’s history.
+In the Power Platform Admin Center, select Manage on the left blade, followed by Environments:

-Select the environment and scroll down to the bottom of the page.
+Select the environment, then scroll to the bottom of the page.
 If your enterprise policy was the most recent action, you’ll see it in the Recent operations box like so:

 If not, click Full history in the upper right of that box.
 This will take you to a timeline where the enterprise policy application should appear.
-Note that there is a known issue where the timeline entry may appear in a random language instead of matching your environment’s settings.
+Please note that there is a known issue where the timeline entry may appear in a random language, rather than matching your environment’s settings.
 If you see an unfamiliar entry in a language you don’t speak, that might be it.
 An online translator should help you confirm that it’s your new policy.
-If the policy does not appear, your integration likely failed, and you’ll have to backtrack and try to identify the problem in your setup.
+If the policy doesn’t appear, your integration likely failed, and you’ll need to review your setup and identify the problem.

 Your Power Platform resources should now be able to connect to your Azure resources.
-If you find they cannot, confirm your Azure security settings on the network and resource levels and ensure you have the necessary permissions to access those resources.
+If you find that they cannot, confirm your Azure security settings at the network and resource levels, and ensure you have the necessary permissions to access those resources.
+Note that you may need to re-save your custom connectors before they begin using the new integration.
+Likewise, note that service endpoints are automatically added to your subnets when you safelist them on an Azure resource.
+If this process fails for any reason (which can happen, but is rare), you may need to add them manually.

 Summary and key takeaways: